ThakshaRishi/19AI405ProjExp/README.md

     print("Solution does not exist:")
 ```
 # Result:
-Thus, the sudoku solver has been created successfully,
+Thus, the sudoku solver has been created successfully.